bebo-dot-dev/go-auth-api/oas_spec_definition/README.md

 https://editor.swagger.io/

-go api server boiler plate model and route code is automatically code generated upon commit to go-auth-api.yaml in this repo
+go api server boiler plate model and route code and go client calling code is auto generated upon commit to the go-auth-api.yaml spec in this repository